 In other words, the study was truly a longitudinal two-year study.
 And it did in fact have 75 participants.
 But only 22 of those participants were actually studied for the full two years.
-The other 53 apparently quit the program before then.
+The other 53 discontinued therapy before then.
 This places the study’s retention rate at a striking low 29%.
 (By comparison, the average retention rate for longitudinal studies with mostly male participants is around 70%.)

 There’s nothing inherently shocking about a longitudinal study losing some people over time.
 And there’s also nothing inherently shocking about people choosing to discontinue therapy sessions, as these authors are quick to describe:

 In routine clinical settings clients autonomously end treatment for a variety of reasons.
 Often treatment ends because either the client, the therapist, or both believe that the therapeutic goals were met, or have determined that the treatment has plateaued in its effects.
 Other reasons for ending treatment include geographic relocation, changes in insurance coverage, or the desire to pursue other treatment options.
 Since this study took place in such a real-life clinical setting, treatment length was individualized according to the needs of the participants and therefore varied for each participant.

 This is all quite true.
 But in the case of a study like this one, its truth raises some important questions: